 Column A - indicates the number of meetings attended during the period the Director was a member of the Board and/or Committee.

 Column B - indicates the number of meetings held during the period the Director was a member of the Board and/or Committee.

-Board meetings - there were four scheduled meetings and one unscheduled meeting.
+Board meetings - There were four scheduled meetings and 2 unscheduled meetings.